 This Sourdough English Muffin recipe makes incredibly fluffy, soft and delectable muffins that are perfect for a quick breakfast!

-The last few weeks have been an overwhelming amount of flour in our kitchen.. an active sourdough starter (which we named “Sid”) and lots of yummy recipes.
+The last few weeks have been an overwhelming amount of flour in our kitchen.. an active sourdough starter (which I named “Sid”) and lots of yummy recipes.

 One of the most rewarding things next to making your own cheese is being able to pull out your homemade sourdough starter and whip up the most delicious breads.